 Asbestos is fire-resistant, which is valuable for the heat aspect of a hair dryer.
 So asbestos in hair dryers is common.
 However, the asbestos fibers may loosen as air blows, which sends the substance into the air and in close proximity to nearby people.
 This process is plausibly how the hairdresser interacted with, and eventually ingested, the mineral.

 “According to her description of work,” the article states, “the hairdryer discharged asbestos fibers into her breathing zone daily.”

 For 16 years, the woman had regular exposure to asbestos.
 She likely had no idea of the danger she faced each day.

-Hair Dryers and Asbestos
+Asbestos in Hair Dryers

 Companies that manufactured asbestos put millions, if not billions, of Americans in danger during the 20th century.
 Even today, many residents are at risk of exposure to the substance.
 Making matters worse, many corporations didn’t disclose the health issues associated with asbestos.
 Their negligence and immoral actions killed many people and destroyed many families.